siteorigin/vantage/themes/vantage/trunk/README.md

 * Added blog archive settings to change layout and thumbnail display.
 * Added widgetized area to the header.
 Designed for a single widget to replace site info text.
 * Fix to responsive CSS for WooCommerce integration.
-* Fixed issue where IE8 wasn't displaying site logo.
+* Fixed IE8 issues with site logo and fonts.
 * Small changes to header CSS to give a more logical header padding. **Double check your child theme/custom CSS if you've customized the header.**
 * Added social media icons widget.
 Vantage Premium has additional sizes and networks.
 * Premium: Added customizer setting to change header padding.